miscer/park-gates-distributed-system/report.md

 ## Entering the Park

-Visitor node is created and instructed to connect to a random gate and sned an enter request.
+Visitor node is created and instructed to connect to a random gate and send an enter request.
 The gate requests a mutex from the leader, updates the state (shown below), allows the visitor to enter and releases the mutex.

 ```
 >>> visitor = create_visitor()
 >>> enter_park(visitor)
-Node 2000/idle receive local message: enter_park {'gate': NodeInfo(id=694, address=('localhost', 60507), capacity=4)}
+Node 2000/idle receive local message: enter_park
+  {'gate': NodeInfo(id=694, address=('localhost', 60507), capacity=4)}
 Node 2000/idle send to 694: enter_request {}
 Node 694/idle receive from 2000: enter_request {}
 Node 694/idle send to 156: mutex_requested {}